Best Running Underwear

 Frequently Asked Questions

-q: What do I need to know about my running shorts and my running underwear?
+q: What do I need to know about my running shorts and my underwear?

-If you own running shorts that have their own built-in underwear, you won’t need a pair of running underwear with them.
-In fact, if you do wear running underwear with them, it can make your running apparel feel too tight, and you can get very uncomfortable.
+If you own running shorts that have their built-in underwear, you won’t need a pair of best runners underwear with them.
+If you do wear this type of underwear with them, it can make your running apparel feel too tight, and you can get very uncomfortable.
 On the other hand, most shorts made for running don’t offer a built-in mesh layer that works like underwear.
-So if you have a basic pair of shorts, then a pair of running underwear will come in handy each time you hit the trails.
+So if you have an essential pair of shorts, then a pair of this type of underwear will come in handy each time you hit the trails.

 q: Do I need to worry about the type of underwear I plan to wear when I run?